lucidrains/audiolm-pytorch/README.md

 - [ ] cli tool, something like `audiolm generate <wav.file | text>` and save generated wav file to local directory
 - [ ] validation function within audiolm that ensures all the pieces are compatible
 - [ ] return a list of waves in the case of variable lengthed audio
-- [ ] add token dropout or masking for more efficient training https://arxiv.org/abs/2211.11586 and https://arxiv.org/abs/2210.13432

 ## Citations